-Start by marinating your flank steak in the Balsamic vinaigrette, then store the balance of the vinaigrette in your fridge to use along with your flank steak the night you enjoy it.
+Start by marinating the flank steak in the balsamic vinaigrette, then store the balance of the vinaigrette in a jar in your fridge to use on a salad.
 Drizzled over the cooked flank steak, onto a crisp salad, over roasted veggies!
 I’m drooling!
 I love the deep, nutty, rich flavor of balsamic vinegar!
 Drizzled onto an Italian sub sandwich, sopping it up with warm Italian bread…oi, makes me hungry just thinking about this delicious vinegar.

 But I digress!
 Here is the recipe for this wonderful marinade / vinaigrette!